-A challenging pose with hidden benefits, chair pose, or utkatasana (OOT-kah-TAHS-anna) works your body inside and out.
+A challenging pose with hidden benefits, utkatasana (OOT-kah-TAHS-anna) works your body inside and out.
 Aside from strengthening your legs, this powerful pose also improves the health of your diaphragm and stimulates your heart.
 Practicing regularly will not only increase your physical endurance, it also encourages your chest and arms to open, creating more space in your body energetically.

 Philosophy + Origin